Resurrecting Gravitational Vector Modes and their Magnetogenesis: Theory

 Moreover, the neutrino anisotropic stress, which enters the Einstein equation~\eqref{Eq:Evol_Phi_ModeFunction}, is related to ${\cal N}_2^{(m)}$ via a relation analogous to eq.~\eqref{Eq:Pim_def}, while the velocity $\tilde{v}_\nu$ which enters the constraint equation~\eqref{Eq:Constraint_Eq} is found via a relation analogous to eq.~\eqref{relationsvTheta2}.

-The equations presented in this subsection provide a system of differential equations describing the impact V-modes have on the CMB.
-We can now move to the production of PMFs from V-modes.
-As mentioned in the Introduction, the presence of PMFs creates an additional source of anisotropic stress that will back-react on the V-modes and the CMB hierarchy.
+The equations presented in this subsection provide a system of differential equations describing the impact $\mathcal{V}$-modes have on the CMB.
+We can now move to the production of PMFs from $\mathcal{V}$-modes.
+As mentioned in the Introduction, the presence of PMFs creates an additional source of anisotropic stress that will back-react on the $\mathcal{V}$-modes and the CMB hierarchy.
 However, we are not considering such back-reaction since it is negligible, as we will see in Section~\ref{Sec:ICs}.
-Therefore, we first solve the V-modes' evolution, and then use that as a source for PMFs, as we now detail.
+Therefore, we first solve the $\mathcal{V}$-modes' evolution, and then use that as a source for PMFs, as we now detail.